Anjum799/Netflix-static-clone/README.md

 - HTML5 – Structure and markup
 - CSS3 – Styling, Flexbox/Grid, Media Queries
 - Google Fonts (optional) – For matching Netflix's font style

+## 📦 Requirements
+There are no installations or frameworks needed.
+Just a browser!